cocoltre/cocoltre.github.io/finalrecipe.md

 In this project, we examined the dynamics behind negative bursts on Reddit, sudden waves of cross-community attention and conflict that transform ordinary posts into viral flashpoints.
 By combining community, user, and post-level analyses, we identified both structural and linguistic factors that contribute to the emergence of these mobilizations.
 {: .text-justify}

+At the community level, bursty subreddits tend to be larger and more active, with a significantly higher number of unique contributors than non-bursty ones.
+These communities occupy central positions in the Reddit hyperlink network, suggesting that structural visibility and cross-subreddit exposure facilitate the propagation of conflicts.
+{: .text-justify}

+At the user level, activity patterns revealed that bursts are not evenly distributed: a small fraction of highly active users drive most interactions.
+Timing also plays a role, as posts made during peak activity hours or from prolific users have a higher likelihood of drawing attention across subreddits.
+{: .text-justify}

 <div class="hero">